 Once your popcorn and chocolate have cooled and solidified, keep it in an airtight-covered container until you're ready to eat it.
 You can keep it in a Tupperware-style container or in a Ziploc bag if you want to.
 Both are great options.

-If you tried this Popcorn with Almond Bark, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried this Almond Bark Popcorn, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe